Matt Williams (third baseman): Washington Nationals (2014–2015)

 On October 31, 2013, the Washington Nationals announced that they had hired Williams to replace Davey Johnson as their manager for the 2014 season.
 Prior to the 2015 season, the Nationals exercised an option to extend Williams through the 2016 season.

 Williams managed the Nationals to a 96–66 record and an NL East division title in his first season, but the team lost the NLDS to the San Francisco Giants.
 Williams was named the 2014 National League Manager of the Year.

 On October 5, 2015, the Nationals fired Williams after a disappointing season where they were World Series favorites and failed to make the postseason.
 He finished with a record of 179 wins and 145 losses.

 Kia Tigers (2020–2021)

 Williams joined the Kia Tigers of the KBO League, becoming their first American-born manager before the 2020 season.
 On November 5, 2021, it was announced that Williams would not be returning to the team in 2022 after the club finished in ninth place with a 58–75 record in 2021.

+San Francisco Firebells (2026)

+The Women's Pro Baseball League named Williams as manager of the San Francisco Firebells in the inaugural 2026 season.